 Offer a few campus vehicles to bring students to various opportunities in the community.

 Whether it’s the holiday season or any other time of the year, set up a letter writing station to send thanks.

 Organize a valentine creativity station where folks can write cards, poems, or hand out those chalky candy hearts.

 91. Carving pumpkins

-If you have a local farm nearby whose pumpkins are close to past due, ask if they’d be willing to donate them and have an impromptu carving contest.
+If you have a local farm nearby whose pumpkins are close to going bad, ask if they’d be willing to donate them and have an impromptu carving contest.

 92. Candy cane grams

 Everyone in the 2000s wanted to be Glen Coco.
-We could probably still make “fetch” happen with this event.
+You could probably still make “fetch” happen with this event.